Data Engineer Resume Guide and Templates

 You'll be expected to work cross-functionally and explain your findings to product managers, engineers, data scientists, and business leaders.
 Articulating who and how you collaborate with will make the difference between being considered for mid-career to senior-career-level roles.

-In your work experience, highlight your communication, critical thinking, creativity, and project management skills.
+In your work experience, highlight your skills in communication, critical thinking, creativity, and project management.

 These are some important soft skills for Data Engineers: